Your Health & Wellness Source. In case of emergency, please go to the ER or call 911

 Remember to always BE WELL!

-Although classical yoga also includes other elements, yoga as practiced in the United States typically emphasizes physical postures (asanas), breathing techniques (pranayama), and meditation (dyana).
+Although classical yoga includes various elements, yoga as practiced in the United States typically emphasizes physical postures (asanas), breathing techniques (pranayama), and meditation (dyana), all of which contribute to the numerous health benefits of exercise.

 Learn more at nccih.nih.gov and BE WELL!

-Learn more harvard.edu and BE WELL!
+For more information, visit harvard.edu and BE WELL!

 Enter for discount supplements, premium products, & holistic resources